How do I declare a biology pre-major (Phase I)?

-The Transfer Equivalency Guide (TEG) available online through the WWU Admissions Office shows direct transfer equivalencies for most Washington State community colleges and universities.
+The Transfer Equivalency Guide (TEG) available online through the WWU Admissions Office shows direct transfer equivalencies for most many community colleges and universities.
 Students should pay special attention to equivalencies that require a full series to be completed at the community college level before Western will accept the transfer credits as equivalent.
-If you experience trouble using the TEG tool, you should contact Academic Advising or Admissions for assistance.
-If transfer equivalency questions still exist, you may contact the Biology Department.
+If students experience trouble using the TEG tool, they should contact Academic Advising or Admissions for assistance.
+If transfer equivalency questions still exist, students may contact the Biology Department.

 I have transfer credits from an out of state college and/or a college that is not listed on the Transfer Equivalency Guide and/or did not show up as directly equivalent on my TER.
 How do I know if the course is equivalent to something that Western offers?

-If you are transferring from out of WA State, or your transfer school is not listed on the Transfer Equivalency Guide, you should contact the Biology Department to inquire if a transfer equivalency currently exists.
-If it does not, you will be asked to complete and submit a Biology Transfer Equivalency Request eForm.
+If students are transferring from out of WA State, or their transfer school is not listed on the Transfer Equivalency Guide, students should contact the Biology Department to inquire if a transfer equivalency currently exists.
+If it does not, students will be asked to complete and submit a Biology Transfer Equivalency Request Form from the department website.

-A few weeks before each registration period begins, the Registrar releases a Registration Schedule that shows when the registration system will be available to you.
-You may find your registration date and time on the schedule based upon the number of credits you have completed.
-Note: your current credit load should NOT be included in your total credit count, nor should you include credits from courses you have repeated.
+A few weeks before each registration period begins, the Registrar releases a Registration Schedule that shows when the registration system will be available to students.
+Students may find their registration date and time on the schedule based upon the number of credits they have completed.
+Note: their current credit load should NOT be included in their total credit count, nor should students include credits from courses students have repeated.

 I am trying to register for a biology course, but the system is not allowing me to do so.
 What should I do?

-First, you should refer to the Biology Department’s Registration Information Sheet to determine if you meet all the requirements to register for a particular course.
+First, students should refer to the Biology Department’s Registration Information Sheet to determine if they meet all the requirements to register for a particular course.
 This information sheet clearly outlines all major restrictions and prerequisites for each course that we offer.
-If you still need assistance, please contact the biology department office.
+If students still need assistance, they should contact the biology department office.

 I am not a biology major, but my degree program requires several biology courses.
 Will I be able to register for the classes I need?

-While nearly all of our courses are restricted to biology majors initially, select courses are available to students in other academic programs that require some biology coursework including biochemistry, kinesiology and environmental science.
-If you are a student pursuing any of these programs, you should refer to the Registration Information Sheet on to determine at what point during registration select biology courses will open up to you.
-If you are a pre-health student or student majoring in another discipline at WWU, you should contact the instructor of the course to request an override.
+While nearly all of our courses are restricted to biology majors initially, select courses are available to students in other academic programs that require some biology coursework including biochemistry, Kinesiology and environmental science.
+If students are pursuing any of these programs, they should refer to the Registration Information Sheet on the department website to determine at what point during registration select biology courses will open up to students.
+If students are a pre-health student or student majoring in another area, students should contact the instructor of the course to request an override.

 How do I request an override for a biology course?